AnyBody/anybody-tutorial/Making_things_move/lesson5.rst

 .. note:: Make sure you have installed a your own copy of the AnyBody Model repository (AMMR).
      See the :ammr:doc:`AMMR documentation <Installation>`.

-1. Go to the folder :file:`Application\MocapExamples\Plug-in-gait-LowerExtremity`.
+1. Go to the folder :file:`Application\MocapExamples\Plug-in-gait_Simple`.

-3. Open :file:`Main.any` in the AnyBody Modeling System
+3. Open :file:`LowerExtremity.main.any` in the AnyBody Modeling System

 This is a gait model of comprising only the lower extremities and the necessary part of the upper body for attachment of muscles.
 The model is based on a C3D